Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: Experiment

-Firstly, we perform the Hong-Ou-Mandel (HOM) interference \cite{hong1987measurement} to characterize the degree of temporal indistinguishability among the photons.
-By adjusting the delay of the photon through the movable platform A in Fig.~\ref{experiment}\textbf{a}, we measure the HOM dip of the two photons from Source I with the visibility of 0.9734 $\pm$ 0.0032.
-Similarly, for the photons from Source II we obtain the visibility of 0.9593 $\pm$ 0.0045 through adjusting the delay linked to the platform B. The indistinguishability of the four photons is observed with the interference dip of two photons overlapped via a beam splitter (BS) on the node M while the other sides (nodes R and L) are treated as triggers.
-The visibility of $0.8436\pm0.0405$ is obtained through adjustment of platform C in Fig.~\ref{experiment}\textbf{a} (see Appendix \ref{TheInd} for more details).
-These procedures ensure the four independent photons in the system are all indistinguishable.
+Firstly, the Hong-Ou-Mandel (HOM) interference \cite{hong1987measurement} is performed to characterize the degree of temporal indistinguishability among photons.
+Results show that photons from two sources are generated with visibilities of 0.9734 $\pm$ 0.0032 and 0.9593 $\pm$ 0.0045, respectively.
+Indistinguishability among three nodes is observed with the interference dip of two photons overlapped via a beam splitter in node M while the other sides (nodes R and L) are treated as triggers, with a visibility of $0.8436\pm0.0405$.
+All the value of the above visibilities are calculated including the limiting factors from accidental coincidence counts and multi-photon excitation, see Appendix C for more details.
+These procedures ensure the four independent photons of network are all indistinguishable.